 Mesh.SetVerts

 Assigns the vertices for this Mesh!
-This will create a vertex buffer object on the graphics card right away.
+This will create a vertex buffer object on the graphics card.
 If you’re calling this a second time, the buffer will be marked as dynamic and re-allocated.
 If you’re calling this a third time, the buffer will only re-allocate if the buffer is too small, otherwise it just copies in the data!

 Examples